-This steganographic scheme embeds the bits of the message directly into the least-significant bit of the cover image in a deterministic sequence.
-Modulating the least-significant bit does not result in a human-perceptible difference because the amplitude of the change is small.
+This steganographic scheme embeds the bits of the message directly into the leastsignificant bit of the cover image in a deterministic sequence.
+Modulating the leastsignificant bit does not result in a human-perceptible difference because the amplitude of the change is small.
 Also, anther technique "processes" the message with a pseudorandom noise sequence (e.g., BBS) before or during insertion into the cover image.
 LSB embedding also allows high perceptual transparency.
 Below is an illustration of the LSB embedding.
 The message that we want to hide is a text file containing a single paragraph as shown in Figure 9 while, the cover Lena image is shown on Figure 10 (a), which is Lena 200 x 200 pixel (8-bit) grayscale image.

 Steganography serves to hide secret messages in other messages, such that the secret is very existence is concealed.
-Generally, the sender writes an innocuous message and then conceals a the same piece of secret message on paper.
-Historical tricks include invisible inks, tiny pin punctures on selected characters, minute differences handwritten between characters,
+Generally, the sender writes an innocuous message and then conceals a secret message on the same piece of paper.
+Historical tricks include invisible inks, tiny pin punctures on selected characters, minute differences between handwritten characters, pencil marks on typewritten characters, grilles that cover most of the message except for a few characters, and so on.

 Figure 9.
-The plaintext, which want to be hidden.
+The Plaintext, which want to be Hidden.